ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 There are two ways that you are able to run `rainbow_bridge`:

-1. Locally, by downloading the main [rainbow_bridge GitHub repo](https://github.com/mhoban/rainbow_bridge):
+1. Locally, by using the copy already downloaded in the share dir or downloading the main [rainbow_bridge GitHub repo](https://github.com/mhoban/rainbow_bridge) in your home dir as needed:
 ```
+# if you need to download again
 git clone https://github.com/mhoban/rainbow_bridge
 ```
-then using the *rainbow_bridge.nf* in this repo (like the test run below).
+then grabbing a compute node and using the *rainbow_bridge.nf* script (like the test run below).

 or

-2. Remotely, by executing `rainbow_bridge` directly from the main Git repo, i.e., using the internet.
+2. Remotely (recommended), by executing `rainbow_bridge` directly from the main Git repo, i.e., using the in-house script for running rainbow
 * see below

 **Note: I would recommend running remotely given that if there are recent updates to the pipeline, which do happen, your local copy of the code might not have these updates which will likely break something down the road**